gu-fan/clickable.vim/README.rst

 What's New in 0.91
 ------------------

-I've rewrite the clickable.vim to make it more scalable.
+I've rewrite the clickable.vim to make it more usable.

-There is an intro in my blog(Chinese): http://rykka.me/rewrite_of_clickable.vim.html
+It has syntax highlighting, hover function and click function.
+And can be extened easily with your plugins.

 Currently, This project focused on implmenting not performance, so maybe a little bit slower.